 This page is for all types of businesses and institutions; professional and community organisations; groups for special interests, including sports activities and the performing arts.

 If your organisation or group is within reasonable travelling distance from Chester (preferably by train), Alexander Technique sessions can be arranged at your location.
-Read through the options available; then, if you think you would like to go ahead, contact Janet to discuss your requirements and practical arrangements, including fees.
+Read through the options available; then, if you think you would like to go ahead, contact Rhiannon to discuss your requirements and practical arrangements, including fees.

 How Alexander Technique can help your company at work.